jwcarman/spring-native-demo/README.md

 # Spring Native Demo Application

-A demo application to illustrate how to build and run a Spring Boot application using Spring Native.
+A demo application to illustrate how to build and run a Spring Boot native image.

 ## Building